mundialis/geoserver-grass-raster-datastore/src/site/markdown/index.md

 ## Usage

-You can create datastore pointing to a single raster by pointing the file to an appropriate entry in the GRASS `cellhd` directory.
+You can create a datastore pointing to a single raster by pointing the file to an appropriate entry in the GRASS `cellhd` directory.
 If you have a timeseries raster dataset, you can also point the file to the sqlite database containing the timeseries information (found in `tgis/sqlite.db` inside the mapset containing the timeseries).